 - (8A) For the purposes of this Act, a levy or other amount paid to a unit title body corporate by a member of the body corporate, other than as reimbursement for a payment by the body corporate of an amount that would, if not charged to the body corporate, be payable by the member for an exempt supply to the member, is treated as being consideration received for services supplied by the body corporate to the member.
-[Emphasis added] - 101.
+[Emphasis added] - 104.
 We call this exclusion the "levy exclusion" as it has the effect of excluding some levies or payments from being "consideration for services supplied".
-Where the levy exclusion applies to a payment, the UTBC will not have an output tax liability to that extent. - 102.
-The levy exclusion was inserted into s 5(8A) in 2022.18 It was intended to remedy an issue identified under the previous s 5(8A).
+Where the levy exclusion applies to a payment, the UTBC will not have an output tax liability to that extent. - 105.
+The levy exclusion was inserted into s 5(8A) in 2022.
+It was intended to remedy an issue identified under the previous s 5(8A).
 This issue arose for a GST-registered UTBC of a unit title development on leasehold land.
-Under the previous s 5(8A), levy payments from members to a UTBC would be consideration for taxable supplies, even when the UTBC raised the levies to pay for an exempt supply of leasehold land.
-This meant members were charged GST on money the UTBC levied to pay for an exempt supply. - 103.
-The supply of leasehold land is an exempt supply to the extent the land is used for the principal purpose of accommodation in a dwelling erected on that land (s 14(1)(ca)).19 - 104.
+Under the previous s 5(8A), levy payments from members to a UTBC would be consideration for taxable supplies, even when the UTBC raised the levies to pay for an exempt supply of leasehold land by way of rental.
+This meant members were charged GST in relation to money the UTBC levied to pay for an exempt supply. - 106.
+The supply of leasehold land by way of rental is an exempt supply to the extent the land is used for the principal purpose of accommodation in a dwelling erected on that land (s 14(1)(ca)). - 107.
 Where a unit title development is on leasehold land, the UTBC is supplied with leasehold land and pays ground rent (consideration) to the landowner.
-To the extent this land is used for the principal purpose of accommodation in a dwelling, the supply of leasehold land is an exempt supply.
-To the extent the supply is an exempt supply, it will not be charged with GST. - 105.
+To the extent this land is used for the principal purpose of accommodation in a dwelling, the supply of leasehold land by way of rental is an exempt supply.
+To the extent the supply is an exempt supply, it will not be charged with GST. - 108.
 To pay ground rent, a UTBC will need to levy its members (membership supply).
 The levy exclusion may apply to these payments.
-This means a UTBC may not be liable for output tax for some amounts that members pay. - 106.
-The levy exclusion is limited to the following circumstances: - The amount a member paid is a reimbursement of an amount charged to the UTBC.
+This means a UTBC may not be liable for output tax for some amounts that members pay. - 109.
+The levy exclusion is limited to the following circumstances:

-18 Taxation (Annual Rates for 2021-22, GST, and Remedial Matters) Act 2022, s 8(3).
+&lt;sup>19 Taxation (Annual Rates for 2021-22, GST, and Remedial Matters) Act 2022, s 8(3).

-19 The effect of this provision is the subject of a public ruling: BR Pub 08/01: "GST - When the supply of leasehold land is an exempt supply", Tax Information Bulletin Vol 20, No 7 (August 2008): 13, discussed from [120].
+&lt;sup>20 The effect of this provision is the subject of a public ruling: BR Pub 08/01: GST - When the supply of leasehold land is an exempt supply, Tax Information Bulletin Vol 20, No 7 (August 2008): 13, discussed from [122].

-If not charged, the amount would be payable by a member for an exempt supply to the member.
+- The amount a member paid is a reimbursement of an amount charged to the UTBC. - If not charged, the amount would be payable by a member for an exempt supply to the member.